 Best Rome beaches & best Lazio beaches: how to get to the best beaches near Rome, including Sperlonga, Anzio, Gaeta, Santa Severa and Santa Mariella

-The Lazio region won nine ‘bandiera blu’ for 2020, Italy’s clean water classification, for the beaches of Gaeta, Latina, Sabaudia, San Felice Circeo, Sperlonga, Terracina and Ventotene in the province of Latina, as well as Anzio in the province of Rome, plus the lake beach of Trevignano on Lake Bracciano.
+The Lazio region won ten ‘bandiera blu’ for 2023, Italy’s clean water classification, for the beaches of Fondi, Gaeta, Latina, Sabaudia, San Felice Circeo, Minturno, Sperlonga, Terracina in the province of Latina, as well as Anzio in the province of Rome, plus the lake beach of Trevignano on Lake Bracciano.

 Fregene still makes our recommended Rome beach list, despite not having a blue flag, in the spirit of trying something different; Ostia, the closest beach to Rome, makes the list for sheer convenience.
 This is the only beach actually in the city of Rome on our list.
 Ostia beaches range from free, public beaches, to the modestly priced cancelli, and paying beach resorts.